lmnzr/organization-comment/README.md

 The App requires `npm > v6.0` to run.
 Before running makesure to setup `.env` file.
-I include `example.env`do file as an example.
+I include `example.env` file as an example.

 ### Setup Application In Docker